Essential Rules for Renting a Room in Your House: 12 Things You Need to Know

 Consider the following in your written lease agreement:

-• Clearly outline the rental amount, payment dates, and other financial obligations.
+• Clearly outline the rental amount, payment dates, security deposit, and other financial obligations.

 • Specify tenant responsibilities and house rules to avoid potential disputes.
 Include a pet addendum if appropriate, bearing in mind the rules about emotional support animals.